 Our principal source of liquidity is our cash and cash equivalents.
-As of June 30, 2011, cash and cash equivalents totaled \$13.6 million.
+As of September 30, 2011, cash and cash equivalents totaled \$11.7 million.
 Our ability to generate cash from operations is dependent upon our ability to generate revenue from sales of our products, as well as our ability to manage our operating costs and net assets.
-Our ability to generate revenue will largely depend on the success of our ongoing shift in our business focus to diabetes, specifically detection and monitoring of diabetic neuropathy which is a common complication of the disease.
-At the same time, we will continue to support our neurodiagnostic business, which we intend to manage to optimize cash flow.
-A further decrease in demand for our products or unanticipated increases in our operating costs would likely have an adverse effect on our liquidity and cash generated from operations.
+Our ability to generate revenue will largely depend on the success of our diabetes business initiative and our ability to manage our neurodiagnostic business to optimize cash flow.
+A low level of market interest in NC-stat DPNCheck, an accelerating decline in our neurodiagnostics consumables sales, or unanticipated increases in our operating costs would have an adverse effect on our liquidity and cash generated from operations.
 The following table sets forth information relating to our liquidity:

-June 30, 2011 December 31, 2010 (\$ in thousands) Change % Change Cash and cash equivalents \$ 13,622.4 \$ 16,986.8 \$ (3,364.4) (19.8)%
+Sep September 30, 2011 December 31, 2010 (\$ in thousands) Change % Change Cash and cash equivalents \$ 11,714.8 \$ 16,986.8 \$ (5,272.0) (31.0)%

-We have a one year Loan and Security Agreement, or the credit facility, with a bank, which permits us to borrow up to \$7.5 million on a revolving basis.
-The facility expires in March 2012.
-Amounts borrowed under the facility bear interest equal to the prime rate plus 0.5%.
-Borrowings are secured by our cash, accounts receivable, inventory, and equipment.
-We have not borrowed any funds under this credit facility.
+Our Credit Facility permits us to borrow up to \$7.5 million on a revolving basis.
+The Credit Facility expires on March 2, 2012.
+Amounts borrowed under the Credit Facility will bear interest equal to the prime rate plus 0.5%.
+Any borrowings under the Credit Facility will be secured our cash, accounts receivable, inventory, and equipment.
+The Credit Facility includes traditional lending and reporting covenants including that certain financial covenants applicable to liquidity are to be maintained by us.
+As of September 30, 2011, we were in compliance with these covenants and had not borrowed any funds under the Credit Facility.
+See Note 10, Credit Facility, of our Notes to Unaudited Financial Statements contained in this Quarterly Report on Form 10-Q.

-During the first six months of 2011, our cash and cash equivalents decreased by \$3.4 million, primarily due to net cash used in operating activities.
+During the first nine months of 2011, our cash and cash equivalents decreased by \$5.3 million, primarily due to net cash used in operating activities.

-In managing our working capital, two of the financial measurements we monitor are days sales outstanding (DSO), and inventory turnover rate, which are presented in the table below for the quarters ended June 30, 2011 and 2010, and the year ended December 31, 2010:
+In managing our working capital, two of the financial measurements we monitor are days sales outstanding, or DSO, and inventory turnover rate, which are presented in the table below for the quarters ended September 30, 2011 and 2010, and the year ended December 31, 2010:

-Quarter June Year Ended December 31,
+Quarter Ei September Year Ended December 31,

 2011 2010 2010

-Days sales outstanding (days) 38 48 51
+Days sales outstanding (days) 36 67 67

-Inventory turnover rate (times per year) 2.4 1.1 2.0
+Inventory turnover rate (times per year) 2.5 1.2 2.0